 How have people living with arthritis inputted into the design of the research?
-Explain how people with arthritis, especially from under-served groups, have inputted and informed this application: This could include: identifying and prioritising the research question, helping to design the study protocol and patient information, inputting into the application and ethics approvals.
+Explain how people with arthritis, especially from under-served groups, have inputted and informed this application.
+This could include identifying and prioritising the research question, input into the theory of change, helping to design the study protocol and patient information, inputting into the application and ethics approvals.
 This section has a limit of 300 words.